mantidproject/mantid/docs/source/algorithms/MonteCarloAbsorption-v1.rst

    * loop over the bins.

-     - If `SimulateTracksForEachWavelength` = True then generate tracks using the following procedure for each wavelength step, where the size of each wavelength step is defined by `NumberOfWavelengthPoints`.
-If `SimulateTracksForEachWavelength` = false generate one set of tracks and define a step size of 1 ie all bins are visited.
-At the moment there are no wavelength dependent effects in the simulation that affect the simulation of the track geometry so the default value for `SimulateTracksForEachWavelength` is false.
+     - If `ResimulateTracksForDifferentWavelengths` = True then generate tracks using the following procedure for each wavelength step, where the size of each wavelength step is defined by `NumberOfWavelengthPoints`.
+If `ResimulateTracksForDifferentWavelengths` = false generate one set of tracks and define a step size of 1 ie all bins are visited.
+At the moment there are no wavelength dependent effects in the simulation that affect the simulation of the track geometry so the default value for `ResimulateTracksForDifferentWavelengths` is false.
        For each step (:math:`\lambda_{step}`)

      - generate a random point on the beam face defined by the input height & width.
 If the point is outside of the